F-1 and J-1 students must maintain full-time enrollment to keep their visa status active throughout their program of study in the United States.

 Registration - you will not be able to register for classes if you have this hold.

-Why the hold is placed
+Why a hold is placed

-How to resolve the hold
+How to resolve a hold

 Check your OSU email for details about this hold and how to address it.
 You can also contact the Office of International Services at [email protected] so we can help you address your hold.